 When King Richard was accused of selling out English interests to the French in the Hundred Years War, he was effectively removed from power and his place taken by the Lords Appellant.
 His supporters, including Sir John Cary, were summoned before the Merciless Parliament of 1388 and convicted of treason.
 Like many others, John was initially sentenced to death, but this was commuted to banishment to Ireland with a pension of £20.
 His lands and goods were forfeit to the Crown.
 These included Hardington Mandeville, part of Chilton Cantelo and premises in Trent in Somerset.

 Part of his land was bought by Sir William Hankford of Annery in the North Devon parish of Monkleigh.
+This was probably an act of friendship.
 Sir William was a fellow sergeant-at-arms with John.
 John’s eldest son Robert later married Sir William’s daughter Jane.

 Prince, in his Worthies of Devon, says “On the fifth of November, 1387, he was by the King Richard II, made Chief Baron of the Exchequer, and advanced to be a Judge of the land; who being now placed in a high and spacious Orb, he scattered the Rays of Justice about him with great splendor.
 In his post he continued many years, manifesting in all his actions, an inflexible Virtue and Honesty; and indeed it fell out at last that he had an extraordinary occasion laid before him, for the proof and tryal thereof, upon which we find him as true as steel, for the greatest dangers could not affright him from his duty and Loyalty to his distressed Master, King Richard II, unto whom he faithfully adhered when most others had forsaken him.’
 After the king was put to death by Henry IV, Sir John was banished and all his goods and lands confiscated for his loyalty to his royal master.”